Kate Gridley

 Kate is researching the use of quantitative measures with people with dementia.
 She is interested in the experiences of people involved in quantitative dementia research and ways to improve these experiences without compromising data quality.
 Guides to best practice in dementia research emphasise the importance of flexibility and foregrounding the voice of the person with dementia, but how does this apply in large scale quantitative studies and trials?
 She has identified some important gaps in the our knowledge of the data collection encounter and plans to address these through fieldwork linked to the DETERMIND cohort study.

-Kate Gridley is an SSCR NIHR Research Fellow with 15 years’ experience undertaking health and social care research at the University of York’s Social Policy Research Unit.
-She has a particular interest in research with people with dementia and carers, and has led and worked on several studies in this area including an NIHR evaluation of life story work with people with dementia and an NIHR study of specialist nursing services for carers.
-Kate works on the DETERMIND study undertaking qualitative longitudinal research into the experiences and outcomes of people self-funding social care.
+Kate Gridley is a core member of York's NIHR School for Social Care Research team (leading on public involvement) with 18 years’ experience undertaking health and social care research.
+Kate works on research with people with people with dementia and their carers, and has led several NIHR funded studies in this area including an evaluation of life story work, a study of specialist nursing services and an evaluation of the Good Life with Dementia peer-support model.
+Kate is part of the DETERMIND team, undertaking qualitative longitudinal research into the experiences of people self-funding social care; and the DYNAMIC team looking at social care support for people with young onset dementia.
 She is also undertaking a PhD attached to DETERMIND looking at the experiences and views of people involved in dementia research and the implications for future research.
 She holds an MSc Social Research Methods, University of York (Distinction) and BA Social Studies, Newcastle University (First Class).

 Kate is on the advisory committees of the following current projects: